comparison between Python 2 and Python 3 in table form, along with explanations, providing insights into their key differences:

 - Python 2 uses the

-attribute, while Python 3 uses themetaclass
+__metaclass__attribute, while Python 3 uses themetaclasskeyword in class definition.

 - Python 2 uses the